deeptshukla/hardhat-fund-me/README.md

 Deploy scripts are helpful, as whenever we run yarn hardhat node to start our own network, it will run all the deploy scripts in the start itself

 deployments.fixture(["tag1"]) will deploy all the contracts for us (Basically this will run the deployment scripts which we want to run with a given tag)

+Gas optimisations:
+It is cheaper to read from memory.
+Try to use memory variables and use them to fetch stuff instead of fetching from memory(eg: see withdraw vs cheaperWithdraw).
+Use immutable and constants as they are not added in storage and are saved with contract metadata.
+Prefix storage variables with s_
+Prefix immutables with i_
+Keep constants UPPERCASED